Belarusian dialects in Lithuania: Modern times

 Currently, interest in Belarusian dialects is shown by Lilija Plygavka, head of the Center for Belarusian Language, Literature and Ethnoculture of the Vilnius Pedagogical University, and Aliaksandr Adamkovič from the Institute of the Lithuanian Language.
 These researchers participated in the work on the updated version of the Atlas of the Lithuanian Language and were responsible for the part concerning Belarusian dialects.
 In the old version of the atlas, Belarusian dialects and the Northern Borderland Polish language were not taken into account.
 Material collection began in July 2011 in the villages of Šalčininkai, Vilnius, and Švenčionys districts.
 In total, it was planned to investigate about 50 villages where the population uses Belarusian dialects.
 These are the first such comprehensive studies of Belarusian dialects in Lithuania after the collapse of the USSR.

 Lilija Plygavka is also the author of the monograph The Belarusian Language in Lithuania: Sociocultural and Linguistic Aspects and articles dedicated to Belarusian dialects.

 A rich private archive of modern recordings of Belarusian dialects is also held by ethnologist Yury Unukovich, who studies Belarusians in Lithuania.
 The Institute of Historical Research of Belarus of the European Humanities University also has an archive of materials collected by students during their numerous field expeditions.

 Among Polish linguists, the problem of the Belarusian-Polish-Baltic borderland has been most extensively studied by Elżbieta Smułkowa (issues of language interference, methods of researching dialects in borderlands, multilingualism of the population).
-The issue of Belarusian dialects, along with the description of Northern Borderland Polish, was also addressed by Halina Karaś, Zofia Sawaniewska-Mochowa, Anna Zielińska, and Koji Morita.
+The issue of Belarusian dialects, along with the description of Northern Borderlands Polish, was also addressed by Halina Karaś, Zofia Sawaniewska-Mochowa, Anna Zielińska, and Koji Morita.

 Features of Belarusian dialects in Lithuania

-Belarusian dialects in the Vilna (Vilnius) Region are a natural continuation of dialects from the territory of Belarus.
-Valeriy Chekman, Petras Gaučas, and Laima Grumadienė determined their area of distribution roughly from Buivydžiai in the north to Bujvydiškes and Trakai in the west, and to Kalesninkai and Eišiškės in the south of Lithuania.
+Belarusian dialects in the Vilnius Region are a natural continuation of dialects from the territory of Belarus.
+Valeriy Chekman, Petras Gaučas, and Laima Grumadienė determined their area of distribution roughly from Buivydžiai in the north to Buivydiškės and Trakai in the west, and to Kalesninkai and Eišiškės in the south of Lithuania.
 According to traditional division, they belong to the belt of Central Belarusian dialects, and north of Nemenčinė, they approach the North-Eastern dialect.
 According to the division into dialect zones, they can be attributed to the North-Western zone.